- 7 Tips for Blended Family Estate Planning

 - Completing a Small Estate Affidavit in New York

 Completing a small estate affidavit in New York is a streamlined way to settle a deceased person’s estate when it falls below a certain monetary threshold.
-This process, also known as a Voluntary Administration, is less costly and time-consuming than formal probate, making it ideal for estates with a value of $50,000 or less.
-Though… read more…
+This process, also known as a Voluntary Administration, is less costly and time-consuming than formal probate, making it ideal for estates worth $50,000 or less.
+While completing a small… read more…

 - How Limited Guardianship for Adults Works